CraftAcademyLabs/ca_course/guides/elasticsearch_on_rails_5.md

 Chewy.root_strategy = :atomic
 ```

-You can read more about index updating strategies in the [Chewy documentation](https://github.com/toptal/chewy#index-update-strategies).
+You can read more about index updating strategies in the [Chewy documentation (https://github.com/toptal/chewy#index-update-strategies)](https://github.com/toptal/chewy#index-update-strategies).

 In our demo application, we have a `Recipe` model, with two attributes that we'll use for search.